LHKLKJ/localgpt/SOURCE_DOCUMENTS/health_information_systems_epub.md

 The authors analyzed need, barriers, and facilitators for clinical decision support (CDS) in primary care.
 The study was performed as a qualitative, exploratory field study.

-Table 5.2: Abstract from “Clinical Decision Support for Worker Health: A Five-Site Qualitative Needs Assessment in Primary Care Settings.”
+Table 5.2: Abstract from "Clinical Decision Support for Worker Health: A Five-Site Qualitative Needs Assessment in Primary Care Settings."
 [6]

 - Background: Although patients who work and have related health issues are usually first seen in primary care, providers in these settings do not routinely ask questions about work.
 Guidelines to help manage such patients are rarely used in primary care.
 Electronic health record systems (EHRS) with worker health CDS tools have potential for assisting these practices
 - Objective: This study aimed to identify the need for and barriers and facilitators related to implementation of CDS tools for the clinical management of working patients in a variety of primary care settings